 Hoshea or more popularly known by the name given to him by Moses, Joshua, was the son of Nun, who belonged to the lineage of Ephraim, a descendant of Abraham.
 He was born in Egypt.
 His birth name Hoshea means “salvation” and Joshua, the shortened form of Jehoshua that means “Jehovah is salvation” in Hebrew.
 Joshua was also the name of Jesus in Hebrew.
-He is found on the Biblical Timeline chart around 1500 BC.
+He is found on the Amazing Bible Timeline with World History around 1500 BC.
 He is in the Torah as the loyal assistant of Moses, the leader of the Jews when they explored Mount Sinai and wandered in the desert for 40 years.